What is Endometriosis?

 - Painful bowel movements or painful urination during menstrual periods;

-- Heavy menstrual periods;
+- Heavy menstrual flow;

 - Premenstrual spotting or bleeding between periods;

-- Problems getting pregnant;
+- Problems achieving pregnancy;

-For some women, the pain associated with endometriosis gets milder after menopause.
-However, hormone therapy, such as estrogen or birth control pills given to reduce menopausal symptoms, may cause the pain and other symptoms to continue.
+Women affected by Endometriosis may have painful bladder syndrome, digestive or gastrointestinal symptoms, similar to a bowel disorder, as well as fatigue or lack of energy.
+For some, the pain associated with Endometriosis can become milder after menopause.
+However, hormone therapy, such as estrogen or contraceptive pills, given to reduce menopausal symptoms, may cause the pain and other symptoms to continue.

-How is Endometriosis Diagnosed?
+How is Endometriosis diagnosed?

-- A computer tomography (CT) scan,
+- Computer tomography (CT) scan

-- A magnetic resonance imaging (MRI) scan.
+- Magnetic resonance imaging (MRI) scan

 How is Endometriosis Treated?